-All round styles are available in Sientra's HSC or HSC+ Gel and shaped styles are available in HSC+ Gel

-When you and your doctor decide what you want your breasts to look like after augmentation, your doctor can help you choose the right implant to get the effect you want.
-Your body type, height, and weight will be factors your surgeon considers helping you achieve the best result.
+All round styles are available in Sientra's HSC or HSC+ Gel and shaped styles are available in HSC+ Gel right implant to get the effect you want.
+Your body type, height, and weight will be factors your surgeon considers to help you achieve the best result.
 Implant size, shape and surface options and their potential risks/benefits will be discussed with your doctor during your consultation.
 Additionally, further detail regarding size, shape and surface options can be found on Sientra's website at http://sientra.com/breast-implants.